-Mumbai: At least two dead, many feared trapped after four-storey building collapses in Dongri area
+Mumbai: At least two dead, 15 families feared trapped after four-storey building collapses in Dongri

 At least two people were killed after a four-storey building in Dongri locality of Mumbai collapsed on Tuesday, trapping at least 40 people under the rubble, the civic body’s disaster management cell told ANI.
 Five people have been rescued so far, said reports.

-Fire tenders, police and a team of the National Disaster Response Force are at the site of the incident.
+Fire tenders, police and a team of the National Disaster Response Force are at the site.
 “To speed up the rescue operation one more NDRF team mobilised,” the agency tweeted.
 “Total three teams deployed.”

 Ten ambulances and fire trucks are at the location.
 The locality, which is full of dilapidated buildings, had been flooded due to heavy rain in the past weeks, NDTV reported.